 The Picasso triggerfish is NOT REEF SAFE.

 Sorry, I didn’t mean to shout.
 They love to eat invertebrates.
+Skunk cleaner shrimp, peppermint shrimp, any kind of crab or shrimp or even Nassarius or Cerith snails would be on their menu.
 Even if they aren’t eating your inverts, they might knock down or otherwise terrorize your corals.
 They will attack less aggressive fish.
 So they are best kept in a fish-only tank with other aggressive fishes, like the snowflake eels, Lionfish, and similarly sized surgeonfish.

 Reproduction & Sexing